a10kiloham/transit-tracker/docs/docs/02-user-manual/01-configuration/01-routes.md

 ![](./_img/route-editor.png)

 Find the a stop with departures or arrivals you want to track, click it, then select the routes you want to track.
-You can select up to five.

 #### Travel Time